anr-ru/base.utils/README.md

 Base utilities for all projects.

-The main idea of the project are [BaseParent](./src/main/java/ru/anr/base/BaseParent.java) and [BaseSpringParent](./src/main/java/ru/anr/base/BaseSpringParent.java) (a child of BaseParent) classes which have lots of auxiliary functions (or short-cut functions).
+The main idea of the project is in [BaseParent](./src/main/java/ru/anr/base/BaseParent.java) and [BaseSpringParent](./src/main/java/ru/anr/base/BaseSpringParent.java) (a child of BaseParent) classes which have lots of auxiliary functions (or short-cut functions).
 You can just start your classes hierarchy from these classes or import them statically.